ihatemyisp/homebridge-vizio-remote/README.md

 ![alt text](https://github.com/bms2993/homebridge-vizio-remote/raw/master/banner.png)
 A Homebridge plugin that enables HomeKit remote control support for Vizio SmartCast devices

-Features of this package include to ability to:
+Features of this package include the ability to:
 - Toggle the device power
 - Switch the device inputs
 - Control the device media